rodrigomalagon/portfolio/README.md

 ## Credits

-This project is based on [CodeWithSadee's vCard portfolio repository](https://github.com/codewithsadee/vcard-personal-portfolio), which is licensed under the MIT License.
+This project is based on [CodeWithSadee's vCard](https://github.com/codewithsadee/vcard-personal-portfolio), which is licensed under the MIT License.
 Modifications were made to this repository to add personal features and customization.

 ## License